BruceEckel/ConcurrentPython/Chapters/02_Introduction.md

 (you typically solve the problem using a locking mechanism so one worker can grab the box first and prevent cake-smashing).

-The problem occurs when tasks that execute "at the same time" interfere with each other.
-This can happen in such a subtle and occasional manner it's probably fair to say that concurrency is "arguably deterministic but effectively nondeterministic."
+This problem occurs when tasks that execute "at the same time" interfere with each other.
+It can happen in such a subtle and occasional manner that it's probably fair to say that concurrency is "arguably deterministic but effectively nondeterministic."
 That is, you can hypothetically write concurrent programs that, through care and code inspection, work correctly.
 In practice, however, it's much more common to write concurrent programs that only appear to work, but given the right conditions, will fail.
 These conditions might never actually occur, or occur so infrequently you never see them during testing.
 In fact, it's often impossible to write test code to generate failure conditions for your concurrent program.
-The resulting failures often only occur occasionally, and as a result they appear in the form of customer complaints.
+The resulting failures might only occur occasionally, and as a result they appear in the form of customer complaints.
 This is one of the strongest arguments for studying concurrency: If you ignore it, you're likely to get bitten.

 Concurrency thus seems fraught with peril, and if that makes you a bit fearful, this is probably a good thing.
-Although Python makes large improvements in concurrency, there are still no safety nets like compile-time verification or checked exceptions to tell you when you make a mistake.
-With concurrency, you're on your own, and only by being knowledgeable, suspicious and aggressive can you write reliable concurrent code in Python.
+Although Python makes large improvements in concurrency, there are still no safety nets to tell you when you make a mistake.
+With concurrency, you're on your own, and only by being knowledgeable, suspicious and aggressive can you write reliable concurrent code.

 Concurrency is for Speed